Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Quantum interpolation functional inequalities

-In this section, we discuss some properties of the optimal constants for the functional inequalities in Definition \ref{def:quantum_func} and the relations among them.
-The basic relations between \eqref{ineq_mlsi}, \eqref{ineq_lsi}, and \eqref{ineq_pi} have been investigated and understood in \cite[Proposition 13 and Theorem 16]{kastoryano2013quantum}, which we state below for completeness and future use.
+\mb{In the rest of this section}, we will derive some properties of the optimal constants for functional inequalities in Definition \ref{def:quantum_func} and the relations among them.
+We summarize some known relations between \eqref{ineq_mlsi}, \eqref{ineq_lsi}, and \eqref{ineq_pi2} from \cite{kastoryano2013quantum,temme2014hypercontractivity,olkiewicz1999hypercontractivity} in the following lemma for completeness and future use.